Cloud V2 for Developers

 Coveo On-Premises Crawling Module

-The Coveo On-Premises Crawling Module allows you to crawl on-premises content in order to make it searchable in a Coveo Cloud V2 powered search page (see Supported Content).
+The Coveo On-Premises Crawling Module allows you to crawl on-premises content in order to make it searchable in a Coveo-powered search page (see Supported Content).
 Customers that cannot open an inbound port in their firewall for the Coveo cloud-hosted crawlers to access their on-premises content are the typical Crawling Module users.

-Once the Coveo On-Premises Crawling Module is installed on your Windows machine, all communications are outbound, and no inbound ports to your secured enterprise system are required.
-Nevertheless, a Coveo Cloud V2 source fed by the On-Premises Crawling Module supports the same features as cloud source (see Sources Page).
+Once the Coveo On-Premises Crawling Module is deployed on your Windows machine, all communications are outbound, and no inbound ports to your secured enterprise system are required (see Deployment Overview).
+Nevertheless, a Coveo Cloud source fed by the On-Premises Crawling Module supports the same features as a cloud source (see Sources Page).

 The following on-premises content can be crawled using the Coveo On-Premises Crawling Module (see Creating a Crawling Module Source):